Wisdom is a State of the Soul

 Understanding Changed Over Time

-Their earliest Greek thinking about the soul we can see is in the Homeric poems the Iliad and the Odyssey.
+The earliest Greek thinking we can see is in the Homeric poems the Iliad and the Odyssey.
 Many Greeks could quote Homer from memory.

 Socrates, as Plato represents him, quotes Homer at his trail (Apology 34d), and this behavior was not restricted to those who moved in intellectual circles.
 The Greeks knew the poems from the performances of rhapsodes, professional reciters who accompanied themselves with the lyre.